Scientific Name

 Hardiness: During the active growth period, this cactus likes warm temperatures, while in winter, it likes cooler temperatures.
 C. fricii can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Fertilizing: During its growing season, this cactus likes regular fertilizing.
-A balanced, water-soluble fertilizer, diluted to 1/4 strength, can be added to the water for each watering.
+A balanced, water-soluble fertilizer, diluted to 1/4 strength, can be added to each watering.
 A 10-10-10 fertilizer is ideal.
 Instead of making a solution of water and fertilizer, there are also dry fertilizers.
 Do not fertilize during the winter.

 Repotting: While C. fricii is young, it is recommended to repot each year in early spring.
 Once it matures, repot when your cactus is outgrowing its pot.

 Propagation: Using stem cuttings is the easiest method to propagate C. fricii because seed propagation is a slow process.
 Planting of the cuttings is best done when the cactus is actively growing.
-Spring and summer is the best time to sow the seeds.
+Spring and summer are the best time to sow the seeds.

 Learn more at How to Grow and Care for Cereus.